karlp-asrs/fee_effectiveness/index.md

 Another dilemma in assessing fees is that fee drag expressed in terms of percent of capital invested does not consider performance.
 Other things equal, a manager who generates 8% excess return and charges 2% fees is better than a manager who generates 2% excess performance and charges 1% in fees.
 In the former case, you make 6% net excess return and the manager has captured 25% of the gross excess return as its fee.
 In the latter case, you make 1% excess return and the manager has captured 50% of the gross excess return in fees.

 Fee effectiveness is the percent of the gross excess return captured by the manager in fees.
-It can be expressed as the percent or the ratio of excess return going to the investor divided by the excess return going to the manager
+It can be expressed as the percent going to each party ("slice of the pie") or the ratio of excess return going to the investor divided by the excess return going to the manager.

 Fee effectiveness should be measured in dollars
 -----------------------------------------------